Sri Krishnan Temple

 Sri Krishnan Temple (Tamil: ஸ்ரீ கிருஷ்ணன் கோயில், transl.
 ISO) is a Hindu temple in Singapore.
-Built in 1870 and gazetted as a national monument of Singapore in 2014, it is one of Singapore's oldest temples and is the only South Indian temple in Singapore dedicated to Krishna and his consort Rukmini.
+Built in 1870 and gazetted as a national monument of Singapore in 2014, it is one of Singapore's oldest temples and is the only Tamil temple in Singapore dedicated to Krishna and his consort Rukmini.
 The Sri Krishnan Temple and the nearby Kwan Im Thong Hood Cho Temple are known for having evolved a social practice termed "cross-worshipping", where many devotees of either temple also worship at the other.
 This practice is commonly seen as a microcosm of Singapore's multi-religious society.

 History

 The temple began as a shrine laid in 1870 by a Hindu immigrant, Hanuman Beem Singh, a wealthy merchant who had been deported to Singapore by the British administration in India.
 By that time, a large Hindu community had formed within the bounds of Bras Basah Road, Victoria Street and Albert Street.
 In response to their religious needs, Singh placed the images of the Hindu deities Vigneshwar and Krishna at the foot of a banyan tree and began praying to it regularly.
 As it became a popular site of worship, he built a platform to hold Krishna's image.
 Singh managed the temple until 1880, when he became too old to do so.
 He then handed over responsibility to his son, Humna Somapah, who managed it until 1904.

 In 1904, management of the temple passed to Somapah's niece, Joognee Ammal.
 In 1933, Ammal had the main shrine built and consecrated, using donations from the prominent brothers Naraina Pillai and Pakirisamy Pillai.
 Ammal passed on responsibility for the temple to Pakirisamy in 1934, and he remained in this role until his passing in 1984.
 After that, this role passed to his son, Sivaraman, who remains Chairman of the temple today.
 After taking over, Sivaraman sponsored an extensive renovation between 1985 and 1989, and the temple was reconsecrated in a Mahakumbhabhishekham ceremony in November 1989, attended by the Minister for Community Development and Foreign Affairs Wong Kan Seng.
 On 6 June 2014, the temple's gopuram, mandapa and boundary walls were gazetted for conservation as a national monument of Singapore.
 The temple was renovated again in 2002, and thereafter between 2016 and 2018, at a cost of S$4 million.
 It was reconsecrated in 2018 at a 48-day long Mahakumbabishekham ceremony, attended by S. Iswaran, Edwin Tong and Denise Phua and an estimated 10,000 devotees.